acuparse/acuparse/docs/INSTALL.md

 * Sign up for a reCAPTCHA account at [google.com/recaptcha](https://www.google.com/recaptcha).
 * Select Invisible reCAPTCHA when registering your new site.
 * Enter your site key and secret in your site settings.

+# Debug Server
+You can send MyAcuRite readings to an external debug server.
+To enable, manually edit `src/usr/config.php`.
+* Find Debug, Server, Show and change it to true.

+ The debug tab will now appear in your system settings.